CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/einziehen/index.en.md

 The time has  come: All our rooms have been allocated and the application phase for first occupancy is now closed.
 We have found great people who will move into our self-managed dormitory and fill it with life.

-Since it is an ongoing construction site, we cannot guarantee a move-in date but anticipate mid-January 2023.
+Since it is an ongoing construction site, we cannot guarantee a move-in date but anticipate February 2023.
 There will be weekly updates and information about the construction progress in our plenary.

 <!--<div class="progress-wrapperEinzug">